 Animal Studies at MSU is an umbrella program focused on the interdisciplinary study of the relationship between humans and other animals.
 The program includes a doctoral and master's graduate specialization, cutting-edge research, a monthly seminar series on the MSU campus, and a registered student organization that connects academic initiatives with the local community.
-For questions, contact Dr. Linda Kalof, Director, Animal Studies at MSU, or Stephen Vrla, Graduate Research Assistant.
+For questions, contact Dr. Linda Kalof (Director, Animal Studies at MSU) or Stephen Vrla (Co-President, MSU Student Animals & Society Institute).

 Event: On March 31, the Animal Studies monthly seminar will feature Cadi Fung speaking on "Contention Along the Rio Negro in Brazil: Fishing, Tourism, and the Amazon River Dolphin."
 12-1 pm, 457 Berkey Hall.

 Event: April 6, Nnegotiating Taste: Consumers and Workers in the Changing Poultry Industry, 1970-1990, Patrick Dixon, Georgetown, 12:15-1:30, MSU Museum Auditorium.